delaneyscheidell/SweetCode/README.md

 ## How to run
 To run this mock-up, complete the following steps:
-1. Download this repository to your device.
+1. Download this repository as a zip file to your device.
+2. Unzip the file
-2. Right-click on the folder and select "Run with Google Chrome"
+3. Right-click on the SweetCode folder
+4. Select "Run with Google Chrome"
-3. Our welcome screen with three dropdown menus should appear in a Chrome browser.
+5. Our welcome screen with three dropdown menus should appear in a Chrome browser.